rdz-oss/BattyBirdNET-Pi/README.md

-## BatNET-Pi  Automated real-time bat detector
+## BattyBirdNET-Pi  Automated real-time bat detector

 **Note: The system is under heavy development and not (as yet) fit for production use.
 It is fully functional, however.
 You are welcome to try it and send feedback.**

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
-BatNET-Pi is readily assembled and will help you getting to know the night-life around you.
+BattyBirdNET-Pi is readily assembled and will help you getting to know the night-life around you.
 Can also be placed remotely with a power source.

 ### Features

 * Scans ultrasound with 256kHz sampling rate continuously 24/7
-* Automated bat ID using the companion https://github.com/rdz-oss/BatNET-Analyzer.
+* Automated bat ID using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer.
 * Inherits many great things from BirdNET-Pi
 * Right now only enabled for European bat species
 * US species will be added soon